 These are people who have seen your content on social media, visited your website, or are even previous customers.
 Half the work is already done because these people already know you exist, you just have to remind them what you have to offer.
 You can do this by tailoring your targeting & messaging to suit the individuals and how they were introduced to you; you can deliver different ads to people who have shopped your online store and people who have seen your video on Facebook.
 A tailored experience usually means better results.

-Facebook Pixels and website tags are bits of code that you install on your website that offer you convenience and control over your analytics.
+Facebook Pixels and website tags are bits of code that you install on your website that offers you convenience and control over your analytics.
 We talked before about different ways of tracking goals using Google Analytics and using tools like Google Tags Manager and Facebook Pixels are the best way to do it.
 You can consolidate your data and do a deep dive into your analytics for each of those pages.

 For more information on tracking pixels, read our blog post.